The Facts about HIPAA and Email/SMS Communication with Patients

 Why secure patient-provider communication is required

 Patients require open communication with their healthcare providers before and after their appointments, and with the rise of telehealth, SMS/email communication is even more prevalent.
-Nearly half[¹]of all people across demographics use a mobile application for checking their email.
-The problem, however, is that SMS and email are not, by nature, Health Insurance Portability and Accountability Act (HIPAA) compliant.
+It has been found that patients are moving away from live telephone calls and prefer to communicate via digital communication such as text messaging[¹] and email, which are some of the most frequently used cell phone functionality.
+The problem, however, is that SMS and email are not, by nature, HIPAA compliant.
 It’s inconceivable that in the modern healthcare market, healthcare providers would not be allowed to use SMS or email for patient communication productively.
 HIPAA law is a gray area; therefore, it’s important to explore all of the ins and outs of the shortcoming of SMS and email and how it can safely be used.

 The shortcomings of SMS and email

 The primary text messaging (SMS) functionality available on all mobile phones and email communication is not “technically” HIPAA compliant.
 This is due to the fact that 1) SMS/email lacks access controls as a patient does not need to enter a password before they read a text message or email, or at least the healthcare provider can’t ensure this.
 2) SMS/email lacks audit controls, which are necessary to record when Protected Health Information (PHI) is created, modified, accessed, shared, or deleted.
 And 3) SMS/email lacks the necessary encryption standards as standard SMS/email functionality does not prevent the interception of text messages or the extraction of text messages from the mobile carrier and/or email provider’s servers.

 What are SMS and email messaging most commonly used for?

 - Patient payment requests

 - Patient financial statement notifications

 - Personalized patient education

 - New patient-provider message notifications

 - Patient care-gap and recall reminders